'Atomic Mouse' (Americomics #4).

 Thunderbunny

-Martin Greim's best known creation was however 'Thunderbunny', a superhero comic about the young comic book fan Bobby Caswell, who can transform into a large pink humanoid rabbit with the ability to fly.
+Martin Greim's best-known creation was however 'Thunderbunny', a superhero comic about the young comic book fan Bobby Caswell, who can transform into a large pink humanoid rabbit with the ability to fly.
 He received his superpowers after making contact with a mysterious box containing the life essence of the last survivor of an anthropomorphic alien race.
-The character first appeared in several fan publications, and returned in mostly independent comic books in the 1980s, with scripts by Greim and art by Brian Buniak.
+The character first appeared in several fan publications, and returned during the 1980s in mostly independent comic books, with scripts by Greim and art by Brian Buniak.
 Thunderbunny's first appearance in a professional publication was in Charlton Bullseye #6 and #10 in 1982.
 The character then became part of Red Circle Comics, the short-lived superhero line of Archie Comics.
-Five issues appeared in this first series, and the character furthermore made guest appearances in other comic books, such as 'Blue Ribbon Comics' #13 (1984), 'The All New Adventures of the Mighty Crusaders' #7 (1984) and 'Pep Comics' #393 (1984).
-Greim and Buniak made a second 'Thunderbunny' series of six issues at Wendy and Richard Pini's independent label WaRP Graphics from June 1985 to February 1986.
-Issues 7 through 12 were subsequently published under the Apple Comics imprint from April 1986 until November 1987.
+Five solo issues appeared, and then the character made guest appearances in other Archie comic books, such as 'Blue Ribbon Comics' #13 (1984), 'The All New Adventures of the Mighty Crusaders' #7 (1984) and 'Pep Comics' #393 (1984).
+From June 1985 to February 1986, Greim and Buniak released a second 'Thunderbunny' series of six issues at Wendy and Richard Pini's independent imprint WaRP Graphics.
+Issues #7 through 12 were subsequently published under the Apple Comics imprint from April 1986 until November 1987.
 The later 'Thunderbunny' issues also featured stories drawn by Gary Kato and Donnie Jupiter.
-A 'Thunderbunny' newspaper comic drawn by Mike Machlan remained unpublished.
+A planned 'Thunderbunny' newspaper comic, drawn by Mike Machlan, remained unpublished.

 Final years and death